Trexmount Ventures

 • Makalu Base Camp: High altitude, remote, less technical

-Furthermore, Dhaulagiri Circuit requires self-sufficiency since tea houses don’t exist along most of the route.
+Furthermore, the Dhaulagiri Circuit requires self-sufficiency since tea houses don’t exist along most of the route.
 Therefore, full camping equipment and supplies must be carried throughout.
 Consequently, logistics become more complex than lodge-based treks.

-The Appeal of Off-the-Beaten-Path Treks Nepal
+The Appeal of Off-the-Beaten-Path Treks in Nepal

-Off-the-beaten-path treks Nepal provide experiences vastly different from popular commercial routes.
+Off-the-beaten-path treks in Nepal provide experiences vastly different from popular commercial routes.
 Indeed, solitude, authentic wilderness, and genuine cultural encounters define these adventures.
 Moreover, the absence of tourist infrastructure means preserving natural environments better.

 Remote Trek Benefits: